-Board and Committee Evaluations

-Each year, our Board and each of its committees perform a self-assessment to evaluate their effectiveness.
+Board and Committee Evaluations Each year, our Board and each of its committees perform a self-assessment to evaluate their effectiveness.
 As part of these assessments, each director completes a detailed questionnaire for the Board and any committees on which he or she serves, addressing topics such as Board structure and composition, Board responsibilities, Board meetings and materials, Board and management interactions, and ethics and compliance.
 The questionnaire seeks answers to questions based on numerical ratings and also seeks qualitative comments on each question and any other general comments.
 The Governance and Directors Nominating Committee and Lead Independent Director review and approve the process and the questionnaires to be used, with outside counsel also reviewing the questionnaires.
-The results of the assessments are compiled anonymously, with the average numerical response and any qualitative responses to each question, as well as a general summary of the results, being reviewed and discussed at the Board and the Governance and Directors Nominating Committee (as it relates to such committee).
-The Governance and Directors Nominating Committee develops action plans for any items that may require follow up.
+The results of the assessments are compiled anonymously, with the average numerical response and any qualitative responses to each question, as well as a general summary of the results, being reviewed and discussed at the Board and the Governance and Directors Nominating Committee (as it relates to both the Board and all committees) and each other committee (as it relates to such committee).
+The Governance and Directors Nominating Committee) and discussed at the Board and the Governance and Directors Nominating Committee (as it relates to such committee).

-While risk management is primarily the responsibility of our management, for the reasons set forth below, we believe that our Board understands the significant risks facing our company and exercises. as a whole and through its committees, an appropriate degree of risk oversight.
+Risk OversightWhile risk management is primarily the responsibility of our management, for the reasons set forth below, we believe that our Board understands the significant risks facing our company and exercises, as a whole and through its committees, an appropriate degree of risk oversight.